aajanki/yle-dl/README.md

 * `--sublang lang`    Download stream's subtitle language, lang = fin, swe, smi, none or all (default)

+* `--resolution res`  Maximum vertical resolution in pixels

 * `--maxbitrate br`   Maximum bitrate stream to download, integer in kB/s or "best" or "worst".
 Not all streams support limited bitrates.
-Only approximate when downloading using AdobeHDS.php.

 * `--rtmpdump path`   Set path to rtmpdump binary